 In addition to being clean and dry, make sure the surface you’re placing your photos on is flat and well-lit.
 The best results will be achieved using indirect natural sunlight from a nearby window, but you can also use artificial light sources.

 If your shadow is falling over the photo or you’re noticing some glare or reflections, play with the angles and tilt the camera in different directions until you’re able to capture the image without them.
 You can experiment with moving the photo around, too, as the angle at which the light hits it may also make a difference.
-Don’t worry if the perspective doesn’t look quite right now — that will be fixed when you crop the photo.

-You can utilize all the MyHeritage photo tools from within the app, including Photo Repair, MyHeritage In Color™, the Photo Enhancer, Deep Nostalgia™, and the Photo Storyteller™.
+You can utilize all the MyHeritage photo features from within the app, including Photo Repair, MyHeritage In Color™, the Photo Enhancer, Deep Nostalgia™, and the Photo Storyteller™.
 You can also tag photos and add a title, description, date, and place.

 Tap the photo in your library to open it.
 At the top of the screen, you’ll find the MyHeritage photo tool icons: the moving ball for animation with Deep Nostalgia™, the magic wand for the Photo Enhancer, and the color wheel for colorization or color restoration with MyHeritage In Color™.
 Simply tap the icons to apply each tool.